Maho: Huh? Shu always cries.

 Most often female, though it can also be male (and is usually Played for Laughs if so).
-With male examples, this tends to be a sign of immaturity or femininity, although it may also occur with an Emotional Bruiser who is prone to Manly Tears.
+With male examples, this tends to be a sign of weakness, immaturity, or femininity, although it may also occur with an Emotional Bruiser who is prone to Manly Tears.

 May overlap with Shrinking Violet, a character who is shy and insecure.
 Compare Cute Clumsy Girl, a similar character whose "flaw" is played for cuteness.
-Contrast Hair-Trigger Temper.
+Contrast Hair-Trigger Temper which is about characters being prone to anger.
 See also The Eeyore, Broken Bird, and Nervous Wreck.